Gamealition/SignShopExport/README.md

-SignShopExport is a Bukkit plugin for 1.10.2+ and either [SignShop 2.11.0][1] or [QuickShop 0.9.22] [2].
-Its sole function is to export a JSON database of shops, for easy public consumption.
+SignShopExport is a Bukkit plugin for 1.10.2+ and either [SignShop 2.11.0][1] or [QuickShop 0.9.22][2].
+Its sole function is to export a JSON database of shops, for public use.

 # Links